Khalid bin Mahfouz: $225 million BCCI scandal fine

 Bin Mahfouz was a non-executive director of Bank of Credit and Commerce International, a financial conglomerate later convicted of money laundering, bribery, support of terrorism, arms trafficking, and many other crimes.
 Mahfouz personally owned a 20% stake in BCCI.
 He was indicted by a New York state grand jury for fraud but denied any culpability.
 In 1995, the fraud charges were settled for $225 million in lieu of fines.
 Mr. Bin Mahfouz has claimed that he simply settled as a business decision rather than using resources to fight further.

 Donations to Osama bin Laden in 1988

-Craig Unger's book House of Bush, House of Saud claims that bin Mahfouz donated over $270,000 to Osama bin Laden's Islamist organization at the request of Osama's brother Salem bin Laden.
+Craig Unger's book House of Bush, House of Saud says that bin Mahfouz donated over $270,000 to Osama bin Laden's Islamist organization at the request of Osama's brother Salem bin Laden.
 Bin Mahfouz's lawyer stated: "This donation was to assist the US-sponsored resistance to the Soviet occupation of Afghanistan and was never intended nor, to the best of Sheikh Khalid's knowledge, ever used to fund any 'extension' of that resistance movement in other countries."